 Everyone Needs Help With Something

-Check it these ideas to give the gift of organizing and decorating, and great ways to wrap them for under the tree.
+Check out these ideas to give the gift of organizing and decorating, and great ways to wrap them for under the tree.

 Rechargeable Flashlight that plugs in so you don’t have to run for D-batteries before the next hurricane.

-My friend Carrie mentions an Electric Chain Sawon her post-Sandy article.
-Yeah, you know you guy wants it.
+My friend Carrie mentions an Electric Chain Saw on her post-Sandy article.
+You know your guy wants it.